 - Here We Go Again!: At the end of his story, Sherman plans to rebuild his balloon and continue his original adventure.

-- The Munchausen: Subverted.
-At the very end, just as his audience begins to express doubt, Professor Sherman produces the diamonds.
+- The Münchausen: Subverted.
+It seems as if Sherman will become a disbelieved ex-adventurer, but at the very end, just as his audience begins to express doubt, Professor Sherman produces the diamonds.

 - Nuclear Family: All the Krakatoan families were selected to fit into this trope, in order to insure genetic diversity.
 All families have a mother, a father, and a boy and a girl within a particular age range.